rietho/blogdown_website/content/blog/2022-02-13-Blogging-and-privacy/index.md

 ---
 title: "Blogging and data privacy"
-subtitle: "My experience in following data privacy laws on my blog"
+subtitle: "My experience in navigating data privacy laws on my blog"
 excerpt: "Data privacy is important and enforced by various laws.
-But it can be challenging to know how to follow them.
+But it can be challenging to know how to navigate them.
 In this article I'm sharing my experience."
 date: 2022-02-13
 author: "Thomas Lieb"
 draft: true